Shirley Chisholm: Early terms

 Speaker of the House John W. McCormack assigned Chisholm to serve on the House Agriculture Committee.
-Given her urban district, she felt the placement was irrelevant to her constituents.
+Given her urban district, she felt that the placement was irrelevant to her constituents.
 When Chisholm confided to Rebbe Menachem M. Schneerson that she was upset and insulted by her assignment, Schneerson suggested that she use the surplus food to help the poor and hungry.
-Chisholm subsequently met Bob Dole and worked to expand the food stamp program.
-She later played a critical role in the creation of the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) program.
+Chisholm subsequently met Bob Dole and worked to expand the food-stamp program.
+She later played a critical role in the creation of the Special Supplemental Nutrition Program for Women, Infants and Children (WIC).
 Chisholm would credit Schneerson for the fact that so many "poor babies [now] have milk and poor children have food".
 Chisholm was then also placed on the Veterans' Affairs Committee.
 Soon after, she voted for Hale Boggs as House Majority Leader over John Conyers.
 As a reward for her support, Boggs assigned her to the much-prized Education and Labor Committee, which was her preferred committee.
 She was the third-highest-ranking member of this committee when she retired from Congress.

 Initially, Chisholm only hired women for her office; half of them were black.
 In later years, she did hire some men for both her Washington office and the one in her Brooklyn district.
 Chisholm said that she had faced much more discrimination during her New York legislative career because she was a woman than for her race.

-Chisholm joined the Congressional Black Caucus in 1971 as one of its founding members.
-In the same year, she was also a founding member of the National Women's Political Caucus.